Trobiun/pwpush/README.md

   -r, --retrieval-step  Optional: Flag to avoid chat systems and URL scanners from eating up views.

 User authentication:
-  -U USER, --user USER  Optional: Specify the user email to login to pwpush instance.
   -T TOKEN, --token TOKEN
-                        Optional: Specify the user token to login to pwpush instance.
+                        Optional: Specify the Bearer token to login to pwpush instance.
   -n NOTE, --note NOTE  Optional: If authenticated, the URL encoded note for this push.
 Visible only to the push creator.

 Expiration of pushes: